What can mindfulness do for your children?

 When you enjoy moments with your child, they will love it – plus they’ll remember these moments with you.
 Make it fun – this is about you both having fun.

-This is a gift that keeps giving because is they love and you do too, you’ll both want to do more of it.
+This is a gift that keeps giving because if they love it and you do too, you’ll both want to do more of it.

 3. Pause for a moment and tune into your surroundings

-Take a second to stop and listen, smell, feel, touch, taste even. where ever you are but just for a moment tune in and take in what you hear, see, smell.
-You can label the sounds and things you see of course but you don’t have to.
+Take a second to stop and listen, smell, feel, touch, taste even.
+Wherever you are but just tune in for a moment and take in what you hear, see, smell.
+You can label the sounds and things you see if you like but you don’t have to.
 It’s more about just being aware.
 Awareness is what this one is all about.

 4. Breathe together

 Try practising how to focus on breathing in and out together for a couple of minutes.
-Lay down comfortable side by side and say ‘in’ and ‘out’ with each breath.
+Lay down comfortably side by side and say ‘in’ and ‘out’ with each breath.
 For younger children, place a stuffed toy on their tummy and get them to watch the rise and fall of the toy.
-They’ll find in fun and it’s an easier way for them to focus.
+They’ll find it fun and it’s an easier way for them to focus.